This Sling TV review takes a look at the packages, channels and cost of this frugal Cable TV alternative.

 I tested the service using a variety of Roku devices (Roku Ultra, Roku 3 and Roku stick), as well as on my iPad and Android Phone and the service itself ran smoothly most of the time.
 There was a bit of lag when I first chose a channel (I assume this was due to the data loading) but once the channel was loaded I didn’t experience any lag from that point forward… even after hours of testing.

-Sling TV has some quirks and getting the right channel package is confusing at first but overall Sling TV is a fine live streaming service, especially for the price.
-That said, if you’re willing to pay a bit more money in exchange for more features you may be better off with YouTube TV or PlayStation Vue.
+Overall I think Sling TV is a good service, especially for the price.
+The has some quirks and the Orange vs Blue channel package naming structure is very confusing, but overall Sling TV a good live streaming service that should work well for most people, especially for the price.
+That said, if you’re willing to pay a bit more money in exchange for more features you may be better off with YouTube TV or Hulu with Live TV.

 Have you used Sling TV?
 What was your experience?
 Let us know in the comments!